JuliaCompilerPlugins/Mixtape.jl/README.md

 ## Package contribution

-1. Completely static -- does not rely on recursive pollution of the call stack.
+1. Completely static -- does not rely on recursive pollution of the call stack (alla [the overdub issue](https://julia.mit.edu/Cassette.jl/stable/overdub.html)).
 2. Pre-type inference -- all semantic-intruding changes happen before type inference runs on the lowered method body.
 3. `Mixtape.jl` manages its own code cache -- doesn't interact with the native runtime system (see above).